TopTierTech/express-json-routes/README.md

 ```
 -   The `VERB` can be any verb that express supports (`GET`, `POST`, `PUT`, `DELETE`)
     -   The verb _MUST_ be uppsercase
-    -   The verb _MUST_ by followed by a space and a forward slash such as `"GET /"`.
+    -   The verb _MUST_ be followed by a space and a forward slash such as `"GET /"`.
 This forward slash begins the url pattern or the regex pattern that follows.
 -   The route handler just has to be an __exported__ function defined in the relative `route.js` file.
--   Any middleware can be linked in by providing a "fileName" a ":" and then a "functionName" exported in that file.
+-   Any middleware can be linked in by providing a `"fileName"` a `":"` and then a `"functionName"` exported in that file.
 Keep in mind that the file path is relative to the routes folder.

-### 2
+### 2.
 In your app.js file just include the module like
 ```javascript